Hay fever injection: is Kenalog safe?

 Mental health problems - such as depression and mood swings.

-Kenalog can also increase your susceptibility to infections, such as flu, shingles, and chickenpox.
+Kenalog can also increase how vulnerable you are to infections, such as flu, shingles, and chickenpox.

 "Once the steroid has been injected, nothing can be done to prevent it from spreading through the body over the following weeks, even if side effects are experienced," states Gilani.
-"In addition, it is contra-indicated in some patients, such as those who have stomach ulcers, diabetes or an active infection."
+"In addition, it may be harmful to some people, such as those who have stomach ulcers, diabetes or an active infection."

 The UK government is also clamping down on advertisements for the hay fever injection.
 In 2022, private clinics offering Kenalog were warned that promotional social media posts would be in breach of the law.

-For those who find these treatments ineffective, immunotherapy - which involves injecting a small amount of pollen under the skin to help build up immunity - is recommended.
+Your best option to deal with hay fever which is not easing with standard treatments is immunotherapy.
+This involves injecting a small amount of pollen under the skin to help build up immunity.
 This usually begins in the winter, around three months before the hay fever season starts.
 Its aim is to desensitise the body to the allergen so it doesn't react so severely.
-Although it won't cure hay fever, it's effective at making symptoms much milder - and is much safer for your overall health and wellbeing.
+Although it will not cure hay fever, it's effective at making symptoms much milder - and is much safer for your overall health and wellbeing.

 Article history